Deterministic generation of qudit photonic graph states from quantum emitters: AME state generation

-In the protocol described above, we need to re-interfere one of the emitted photons with the emitter to generate a $CZ$ gate between them.
-While several works have proposed schemes for doing this in the case photonic qubits \cite{Pichler2017,Zhan_PRL2020,Kianna-feedback,Shi-feedback}, the analogous qudit operation may be substantially more challenging.
-This motivates the development of an alternative protocol that does not require such an operation.
-Such an alternative is possible if have access to two coupled emitters with $\dloc$ ground levels each; one such protocol works as follows:
+Here, we present two general protocols for generating such states that work for all values of the local dimension $\dloc$.
+The first protocol is summarized in Fig.~\ref{fig:AME5,q}(b).
+The state after each layer of the circuit is shown in Appendix~\ref{app:AME5q}.
+This protocol uses only a single quantum emitter, but it assumes the capability of an emitted photon to interact again with the emitter. {More specifically, it requires the ability to perform one emitter-photon $CZ$ gate between one of the emitted photons and the emitter.
+While several works have proposed schemes for doing this in the case of photonic qubits \cite{Pichler2017,Zhan_PRL2020,Kianna-feedback,Shi-feedback}, the analogous qudit operation may be substantially more challenging.
+This motivates the development of an alternative protocol that does not require such an operation. }